|Statues of Women (page 1)|

 Silver Creek, NY

 Dolly Dimples stands among the plaster statuary being sold in front of Valvo's Candies.
 She is about 12 feet tall.
 This giant waitress has been here since at least the mid-1970s.
 She is believed to have originally been just down the road at Pat's Drive-in, a restaurant which is now gone.
-This statue was also installed at the Danbury Fair at some point (unless there were two of these statues).
+Either this statue was installed at the Danbury Fair at some point or there were two of these statues produced. [map]

 Fran's Hamburgers opened in 1973 as Dan & Fran's Hamburgers.
-This 8 foot tall statue in installed on the roof of the drive-in canopy.
+This eight foot tall statue was installed on the roof of the drive-in canopy.
 It was created by Blue Genie Art in 1997.
-After the first photo above was taken in 2006, the statue was knocked over during and storm and damaged.
+After the first photo above was taken in 2006, the statue was knocked over during a storm and damaged.
 At the end of 2008, it was repaired and reinstalled.
 The second photo is from 2011.
+Fran's closed in 2013.
+In 2014, the building was still vacant and the statue was gone.
+I read that the statue was moving to Fran's other location but now that has closed as well.
 For more, see these websites: 1 and 2.

 |Stamie's Smart Beach Wear